Last updated by Edward Kirchlechner

 Moving a wireless mobile number to Ting can take up to 24 hours.
 Landlines, Google voice and VoIP numbers can take 5-7 days.

 5. Can I cancel my number before I move the number to Ting?

 No, in order to transfer your phone number to Ting, your service/number must be active.

-If you are still having issues with the port you can always give us a call at 1-855-846-4389 or reach out to us through e-mail.
+If you are still having any trouble with your port you can always contact us.